-- Replace <ContrastProvidedPAT> with the PAT that Contrast Support gives you. - Replace <VersionNumber> with the latest version (do not use latest in the curl command).
-Ask your Contrast representative for the latest version number.
+- Replace <ContrastProvidedPAT> with the PAT that Contrast Support gives you. - Replace <VersionNumber> with a specific version number or use latest to download the latest version.
+Ask your Contrast representative for available versions, if necessary.

 Local scan engine environment variables

 Use these environment variables with the local Scan engine: